curl/curl/docs/libcurl/libcurl-tutorial.md

 ~~~c
  curl_easy_setopt(handle, CURLOPT_NETRC, 1L);
 ~~~

-And a basic example of how such a .netrc file may look like:
+A basic example of how such a .netrc file may look like:

 ~~~c
  machine myhost.mydomain.com